 Also of interest is that Sugar Hill has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.80% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Sugar Hill is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sugar Hill’s overall crime rate is lower than average for the country.

-Sugar Hill is a very ethnically-diverse city.
+Sugar Hill is an extremely ethnically-diverse city.
 The people who call Sugar Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugar Hill residents report their race to be White, followed by Black or African-American.
 Sugar Hill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.84% of the city’s residents.
-Important ancestries of people in Sugar Hill include Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 19.88% of the city’s residents.
+Important ancestries of people in Sugar Hill include European, German, English, Irish, and Nigerian.

 The most common language spoken in Sugar Hill is English.
 Other important languages spoken here include Spanish and Korean.